slackapi/node-slack-sdk/packages/webhook/README.md

 <!-- END: Remove before copying into the docs directory -->

----

 ### Initialize the webhook

-The package exports a `IncomingWebhook` class.
+The package exports an `IncomingWebhook` class.
 You'll need to initialize it with the URL you received from Slack.

-The URL can come from installation in your development workspace, which is shown right in the app configuration pages.
-Or, the URL could be in the response from [`oauth.v2.access`](https://api.slack.com/methods/oauth.v2.access) when the app is distributed and installed into another workspace.
+To create a webhook URL, follow the instructions in the [Getting started with Incoming Webhooks](https://api.slack.com/messaging/webhooks#getting_started) guide.

 ```javascript
 const { IncomingWebhook } = require('@slack/webhook');